marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

 Variables in Specified Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: explicit register variables, variables in specified registers, specified registers

 .. _explicit-reg-vars:

-.. index:: explicit register variables

-.. index:: variables in specified registers

-.. index:: specified registers

 GNU C allows you to associate specific hardware registers with C variables.
 In almost all cases, allowing the compiler to assign